What Are Eyelash Extensions Made Of?

 Sometimes they look so natural and hair-like, while other times they’re more gleaming and glamorous… What are eyelash extensions made of, exactly?

 In the early days, falsies and lash extensions were made of organic materials, especially human and animal hair.
-Today, the majority of brands use a synthetic, vegan material called polybutylene terephthalate, which we more frequently refer to as PBT.
+Today, most modern eyelash extensions are made from synthetic fibers, with PBT (polybutylene terephthalate) among the most commonly used materials.

 Table of Contents